redox-os/book/src/ch09-03-porting-applications.md

 The `cmake` package is the build system while the `libssl-dev` package is the linker objects (`.a` and `.so` files) of OpenSSL.

-The Debian package system bundle dynamic/static objects on their `-dev` packages (other Linux distributions just bundle dynamic objects), while Redox will use the source code of the libraries, both the Debian package and the library tarball offer headers, thus they can used with linker objects and source code.
+The Debian package system bundle shared/static objects on their `-dev` packages (other Linux distributions just bundle dynamic objects), while Redox will use the source code of the libraries.

 (Don't use the `.deb` packages to create recipes, they are adapted for the Debian environment)

 You would need to create a recipe of the `libssl-dev` and add on your `recipe.toml`, while the `cmake` package would need to be installed on your system.

-Sometimes the command have runtime packages that will need recipes, most of them will be added below the `[build]` to keep the "static linking" policy, while some doesn't make sense to add on this section or are too large and would make the binary bigger, you can opt to not add them on your `recipe.toml` (the user will need to manually install the runtime before on Redox) or add it below the `[package]` section (it will install the runtime during the package installation).
+Library dependencies will be added below the `[build]` to keep the "static linking" policy, while some libraries/runtimes doesn't make sense to add on this section because they would make the program binary too big.

-(Pure Rust programs don't use C/C++ libraries but its crates can use).
+Runtimes will be added below the `[package]` section (it will install the runtime during the package installation).

 Mixed Rust programs have crates ending with `-sys` to use C/C++ libraries of the system, sometimes they bundle them.

-If you have questions about this feel free to ask us on [Chat](./ch13-01-chat.md).
+If you have questions about program dependencies, feel free to ask us on [Chat](./ch13-01-chat.md).

-If you want an easy way to find programs/libraries, see the Debian testing [packages list](https://packages.debian.org/testing/allpackages).
+If you want an easy way to find dependencies, see the Debian testing [packages list](https://packages.debian.org/testing/allpackages).

-You can search them with `Ctrl+F`, all package names are clickable and the homepage of them is available on the right-side of the package description/details.
+You can search them with `Ctrl+F`, all package names are clickable and their homepage is available on the right-side of the package description/details.

-The package page also covers the build dependencies, the `depends` are the necessary dependencies, the items `recommends`, `suggests` and `enhances` is to expand the software functionality, not needed to make it work.

-- Debian packages are the most easy to find programs/libraries because they are the most used by software developers to describe build dependencies.
+- Debian packages are the most easy to find dependencies because they are the most used by software developers to describe "Build Instructions".

-- The compiler will build the development libraries as `.a` files (static linking) or `.so` files (dynamic linking), the `.a` files will be mixed in the final binary while the `.so` files will be out of the binary (stored on the `/lib` directory of the system).
+- The compiler will build the development libraries as `.a` files (objects for static linking) or `.so` files (objects for dynamic linking), the `.a` files will be mixed in the final binary while the `.so` files will be installed out of the binary (stored on the `/lib` directory of the system).

-(Linux distributions add a number after the `.so` files to avoid conflicts on the `/lib` folder when packages use different versions of the same library, for example: `library-name.so.6`)
+(Linux distributions add a number after the `.so` files to avoid conflicts on the `/lib` folder when packages use different ABI versions of the same library, for example: `library-name.so.6`)

-- Install the packages for your Linux distribution on the "Build Instructions" of the software, see if it compiles on your system first (if packages for your distribution is not available, search for Debian/Ubuntu equivalents).

-Run `make r.recipe-name` and see if it don't give errors, if you get an error it can be a dependency that require patches or missing runtime/build system tools, try to investigate both methods until the recipe finish the build process successfully.

-If you run `make r.recipe-name` and it builds successfully with just `-dev` recipes, feel free to add the packages without the `-dev` suffix on the [bootstrap.sh](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/bootstrap.sh) script or [redox-base-containerfile](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/podman/redox-base-containerfile) for Podman builds.

-The `bootstrap.sh` script and `redox-base-containerfile` covers the build system packages needed by the recipes on [demo.toml](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/config/x86_64/demo.toml)

 (You need to do this because each software is different, the major reason is "Build Instructions" organization)

-All recipes needs to be [statically compiled](https://en.wikipedia.org/wiki/Static_build), thus you don't need to package development libraries or runtimes separated for binary linking, improving security and simplifying the configuration/packaging.

-The only exception for static linking would be the LLVM because it makes the binary size very big, thus it will be dynamic linked.

 ### Bundled Libraries